LukePappa/Ourism/text.md

-One's purpose is Ennea, which is perfect fulfillment through being itself.
+Perfect fulfillment may be found in the act of existing itself.